Charan1kh/Charan1kh/README.md

 Here are some ideas to get you started:
 -->
-- 👀 Actively,Lookiing for 'Data' oriented roles
+- 👀 Actively, Looking for 'Data' oriented roles
 - 🌱 I’m currently learning Python for Data science
 - 🎓 Education: NMIT(MBA)'23 | RRIT(CSE)'21
 - ⚡ Fun fact: There are nearly as many pieces of digital information as there are stars in the universe.